pdf-raku/PDF-raku/README.md

 - `$doc.save-as("mydoc.json", :compress, :rebuild); my $doc2 = $doc.open("mydoc.json")`
 Documents can also be saved and restored from an intermediate `JSON` representation.
 This can be handy for debugging, analysis and/or ad-hoc patching of PDF files.
-Beware that saving and restoring to `JSON` is somewhat slower than save/restore to `PDF`.

 ### See also:
 - `bin/pdf-rewriter.pl [--repair] [--rebuild] [--compress] [--uncompress] [--dom] [--password=Xxx] <pdf-or-json-file-in> <pdf-or-json-file-out>`